AAssemblix

 Multi-provider

-Run intent classification on Mistral (cheap, fast).
-Reasoning on Anthropic.
-Summarization on local Ollama.
+Run intent classification on DeepSeek (cheap, fast).
+Reasoning on Gemini.
+Keep sensitive flows on GigaChat.
 If OpenAI hits a rate limit, the call falls back to the next provider in the chain — same node, no code change.

 fallback: on_rate_limit